joeylevy/gallery-by-supsystic/readme.txt

 = Step 1: Creating Responsive Grid Gallery =

-1. On the left navigation menu click “New Gallery”.
+1. On the left navigation menu click “New Photo Gallery”.

-2. Enter the name of gallery.
+2. Enter the name of photo grid gallery.

-3. Choose gallery template.
+3. Choose image gallery template.
 You have the ability to choose one of 4 templates:

- * Standard Gallery (with fixed grid).
+ * Standard Image Gallery (with fixed grid).
- * Vertical Gallery (without distance between images).
+ * Vertical Photo Grid Gallery (without distance between images).
- * Rounded Gallery (with fixed grid and border option).
+ * Rounded Grid Gallery (with fixed grid and border option).
- * Horizontal Gallery (with shadow option).
+ * Horizontal Image Gallery (with shadow option).

 4. Click "Save" button.

-On the next steps you can change the settings of gallery template.
+On the next steps you can change the settings of photo gallery template.

 = Step 2: Adding images to the Grid Photo Gallery =